marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

    - For Ubuntu based instances there is a default user called 'ubuntu';
    - For CentOS based instances there is a default user called 'centos';
+   - For AlmaLinux  based instances there is a default user called 'almalinux'

 -  You stored your *my\_key keypair* in *~/private* on the gate machine;